scottrlarson/profession/content/home/about.md

 {{% /accordion %}}

 {{% accordion title="Current Services" col="in" id="services" %}}
 I provide computer repair services at my office in <a href="#contact">downtown</a> Santa Rosa.
 When I am not repairing computers at my office, I devote some of my free operation time to home and office visits for individuals and small business (5 employees or less).
 I troubleshoot and offer recommendations on computer technologies related to productivity and entertainment.
+I also design and performance-tune Gaming Desktops for hard-core and average gamers.
 {{% /accordion %}}

 {{% accordion title="Location, Hours, Pricing and Turnaround Times" col="in" id="location" %}}